oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 returns a representation, then the service MUST apply the specified query options.
-If it cannot apply the specified query options appropriately, it MUST NOT fail the request solely due to the presence of these query options and instead MUST return [204 No Content]{.Keyword}.
+If it cannot apply the specified query options appropriately, it MUST NOT fail the request solely due to the presence of these query options and instead MUST return `204 No Content`.

 ### 11.4.2 Create an Entity